Maikel-Mirza/ClickGenius/README.md

 # ClickGenius
-Built a Digital Marketing website that authenticates for users, and users can create an account.
+Digital Marketing website that authenticates users, and users can create an account.
 Built with JavaScript, HTML, CSS